-- 701. The Copyright Office: General responsibilities and organization. - 702.
-Copyright Office regulations. - 703.
-Effective date of actions in Copyright Office. - Retention and disposition of articles deposited in Copyright Office.
-Copyright Office records: Preparation, main- - Copyright Office records: Preparation, maintenance, public inspection, and searching. - 706.
-Copies of Copyright Office records. - 707.
-Copyright Office forms and publications. - 708.
-Copyright Office fees. - 709.
-Delay in delivery caused by disruption of postal or other services. - [710.
+and organization.

+Copyright Office regulations.

+Effective date of actions in Copyright Office.

+Retention and disposition of articles deposited in Copyright Office.

+Copyright Office records: Preparation, maintenance, public inspection, and searching.

+Copies of Copyright Office records.

+Copyright Office forms and publications.

+Copyright Office fees.

+Delay in delivery caused by disruption of

+postal or other services.

 Repealed.]